-In Figure 2, we show the impact in the volatility of monetary growth in the home country, starting from the point where home and foreign money growth volatility is the same.
-At the initial point, $z=z^=0.35$, so there is pass-through from exchange rates to imported goods prices equal to 65 percent.
-As σ_u^2 falls however, z falls sharply, and z^ increases, so that pass-through into the foreign economy increases to 100 percent when $\sigma{u^}^2$ rises 4 percent above σ_u^2 , and pass-through into the home economy falls to zero when $\sigma{u^}^2$ rises 7 percent above σ_u^2 .
+Figure 2, shows the impact of a decline in the volatility of monetary growth in the home country, starting from the point of equal money growth volatility.
+Normalizing so that the initial variances are unity, the horizontal axis measures $(1 - \sigma_u^2)$ , or the percentage fall in home country monetary variance.
+In this example, we assume that 75 per cent of wage contracts are adjusted ex post.
+At the initial point, $z=z^=0.47$ , so there is pass-through equal to 53 per cent.
+As $\sigma_u^2$ falls however, z falls sharply, and $z^$ increases, so that pass-through into the foreign economy increases to 100 per cent when $\sigma_u^2$ falls 30 per cent below $\sigma{u^}^2$ .

-Figure 3 illustrates the case where only 10 percent of wage contracts are adjusted ex post (v=0.1).
-In this case, the initial symmetric equilibrium is one where both firms follow PCP, and pass-through is complete in both economies.
-But as $(\sigma{u^}^2/\sigma_u^2)$ rises to 1.1, foreign firms switch quite quickly to LCP, and z^ rises to unity, so that pass-through into the home economy falls to zero.
+Figure 3 illustrates the case where only 50 per cent of wage contracts are adjusted ex post (v=0.5).
+In this case, the initial symmetric equilibrium is one where both firms follow PCP.
+But as $(1 - \sigma_u^2)$ rises to 0.55, foreign firms switch quite quickly to LCP, and $z^$ rises to unity.
+Pass-through into the home economy falls to zero.
 This example points quite dramatically to the importance of relative volatility of money growth in determining exchange rate pass-through in our environment.
-The symmetric equilibrium indicates a very strong preference for PCP, given that marginal cost shows little ex-post responsiveness to the exchange rate.
-But the rise in $(\sigma{u^}^2 / \sigma_u^2)$ still increases the importance of marginal costs for foreign firms so much that they will switch over to pricing in home currency.
+The initial symmetric equilibrium in this example indicates a very strong preference for PCP, given that marginal cost shows little ex post responsiveness to the exchange rate.
+But the change in relative monetary variability increases the importance of marginal costs for foreign firms so much that they will switch over to pricing in home currency.

-Conclusions
+6. Conclusions

-This paper develops a general framework for analyzing the determinants of exchange rate pass-through in a open economy macroeconomic model.
-The key implications of the model are essentially equivalent to the Lucas critique - changes in economic policy may lead to changes in equilibrium decision rules.
-We have given one example where changes in relative monetary stability have very strong implications equilibrium exchange rate pass-through in all countries.
-But more generally, we conjecture that allowing for endogenous exchange rate pass-through may have significant implications for the international transmission of shocks, for optimal monetary policy, and for the gains from international coordination of monetary policies.
+This paper develops a general framework for analyzing the determinants of exchange rate pass-through in an open economy macroeconomic model.
+We have found that the relationship between structural parameters and exchange rate volatility can be altered dramatically when pass-through is endogenized.
+This is an example of the Lucas critique - changes in economic policy may lead to changes in equilibrium decision rules.
+We have given one example where changes in relative monetary stability have very strong implications for equilibrium exchange rate pass-through in both countries.
+Our findings suggest that monetary policy analysis that takes the amount of pass-through as given misses one of the key channels through which monetary policy may work - by changing the degree of pass-through.

+More generally, we conjecture that allowing for endogenous exchange rate pass-through may have significant implications for the international transmission of shocks, for optimal monetary policy, and for the gains from international coordination of monetary policies.